jcallesh/Transformer_from_scratch/README.md

 ---

-## 📖 Overview
-Transformers have revolutionized natural language processing and machine learning by replacing recurrent and convolutional structures with **attention mechanisms**.
-This project aims to:
-- Explain the core ideas behind self-attention.
-- Provide a minimal, educational implementation.
-- Serve as a starting point for learners interested in modern deep learning architectures.

----

 ## 🛠 Features
-- Step‑by‑step introduction to the Transformer model.
+- Step-by-step introduction to the Transformer model.
 - Implementation of **scaled dot‑product attention**.
 - Clear, commented code for educational use.
-- Example translation pipeline (English → Spanish).
+- Example translation pipeline (English -> Spanish).
-- References to the original paper for deeper study.
+- References to the original paper.

 ---

 ## 📚 Dataset

-We use the Opus Books English↔Spanish (EN↔ES) dataset for training and evaluation.
+We use the Opus Books English<->Spanish (EN<->ES) dataset for training and evaluation.
 This parallel corpus is drawn from open-access literary texts and is well-suited for translation tasks.

 Key features include:
-- Sentence pairs extracted from public domain books
+- Sentence pairs extracted from public domain books.
-- Clean and aligned bilingual data
+- Clean and aligned bilingual data.
-- Open access via HuggingFace
+- Open access via HuggingFace.
-- Loads in one line with language pair flexibilit
+- Loads in one line with language pair flexibilit.

 ---

 ## 🚀 Getting Started

 - A Dockerfile is included to simplify environment setup.
-- Clone the repository, build the Docker image, and start experimenting with the provided notebooks and scripts.
+- Clone the repository, build the Docker image, and start experimenting with the provided scripts.

 ---